caktus/django-email-bandit/docs/overview.rst

     {
         'message': message,  # Original EmailMessage object,
         'previous_recipients': previous_recipients,  # List of the original recipients
+        'previous_cc': previous_cc,  # List of the original CC'ed recipients
+        'previous_bcc': previous_bcc,  # List of the original BCC'ed recipients
     }

+Note that the default header template doesn't include ``previous_cc`` or ``previous_bcc``, so you'll need to create a custom template if you need those displayed.